massalabs/riscairo/README.md

 The VM is tested for compliance under the `rv32ui-p-*` test suite from https://github.com/riscv-software-src/riscv-tests .
 Those are self-test ELF files in the folder `risc_compliance_checks`.

+Those tests check the register and memory behavior of every instruction in the target set, as well as combinations of multiple instructions.

+### Benchmarks

 Below are benchmark results on three reference tasks:
 * `array_reverse`: return a new array containing the elements of a provided random `u8` array in reverse order. `Input complexity` is the number of elements in the array.
 This is a memory read-write heavy task.
 * `fibonacci`: compute the fibonacci sequence element as `u32` at index `Input complexity`.
 This is an iterative arithmetics-heavy task.